dreyescabrera/portfolio/README.md

 ReactJS |
 Tailwind CSS |
 Vite |
-Git |
+Git

 ## Optimizations
 This website has a perfect Lighthouse report ✅
  - I managed to apply code splitting to libraries such as framer-motion and emailjs.
- - I also preloaded every critical resource needed above the fold.
+ - I preloaded every critical resource needed above the fold.

 ## Tech Stack